cozy/cozy-stack/docs/architecture.md

 > When will this new architecture be available?

-The development has not yet started.
+The development has just started.
 We wanted to hear the community feedbacks before starting to code.
 It will take several months to have a first alpha version, and some time after to go in production with it.
 During all the time, the development will be open and you can see the code in